The last month of the summer,

 UV index

-The average daily maximum UV index in August is 8.
-A UV Index reading of 8 to 10 represents a very high health hazard from unprotected exposure to Sun's UV rays for the ordinary person.
+The average daily maximum UV index in August in Corfu, Greece, is 8.
+A UV Index value of 8 to 10 symbolizes a very high health risk from exposure to the Sun's UV radiation for the average person.

-Note: The daily maximum UV index of 8 in August interpret into the following advice:
+Note: The daily maximum UV index of 8 in August interprets into the following advice: